 Note that register values are not actually changed until the Enter key is pressed.

-Double-clicking registers with flags or other bit fields opens the Register Bit Fields dialog box which you can use to set or clear individual bit fields.
+Double-clicking the status register (st) contents opens the Register Bit Fields dialog box which you can use to set or clear individual bit fields.

 Tracing Program Execution